glennraya/muval-laravel-test/README.md

 ```

 ## Run Tests
-I have included server test cases for quick check if the core functionalities are working.
+I have included several test cases for quick check if the core functionalities are working.
 You can run the command below:
 ```
 php artisan test
 ```